 Why get a hunting dog?

-"Hunting without a dog is trash"
+"Hunting without a dog is rubbish"

 Which breed as a hunting dog?

-1. primary type(s) of hunting practiced:
+1. Primarily practiced type(s) of hunting:

 Ten popular hunting dog breeds